-Chicken Pot Pie For Two is baked in two ramekins or two 6-inch round cake pans and topped with a homemade pie crust.
-It’s an easy chicken dinner for two without having leftovers for days.
+Chicken Pot Pie For Two is baked in two ramekins then topped with a homemade pie crust.
+It’s an easy chicken dinner for two without having leftovers for days!

-Since I almost always cook dinner for one, one of my biggest challenges is scaling down recipes that aren’t straight-forward scalable.
+Since I almost always cook dinner for one (plus J the cat when he forces his way onto my lap while I’m eating), one of my biggest challenges is scaling down recipes that aren’t straight-forward.

-I don’t mind leftovers as it gives me lunch to eat the next day, but I don’t want to be eating the same leftovers for a week either.
+I don’t mind some leftovers like with my lasagna for two as it gives me lunch to eat the next day, but I don’t want to be eating the same leftovers for a week either.

-I have my go-to Chicken Pot Pie Casserole recipe I love to make.
+I have my favorite Chicken Pot Pie Casserole recipe I love to make.

-However, I don’t make it often because makes about 6 servings or so.
-I make it for when my family visits, but not for an everyday meal.
+However, I don’t make it often because it makes a lot.
+I make it for when family visits, but not for an everyday meal.

-That got me thinking – how can I scale pot pie down for two people (since that second one will be tomorrow’s lunch)?
+That got me thinking – how can I make chicken pot pie for 2 (since that second one will be tomorrow’s lunch)?

-I’ve already made apple pie for two and mini cherry pie for two, both complete with pie crust from scratch.
+I’ve already made mini apple pies and mini cherry pies for two, both complete with pie crust from scratch.

 However, as I stared at my 6-ounce ramekins, I started thinking they wouldn’t be big enough.